-Whether you are a workout rookie or jumping back into it after a hiatus, if you have been inactive for a period of time, the potential for injury is far greater, Jillian Michaels, foremost fitness expert and creator of The Fitness App, tells Byrdie.
+Whether you are a workout rookie or jumping back into it after a hiatus if you have been inactive for a period of time, the potential for injury is far greater, Jillian Michaels, the foremost fitness expert, and creator of The Fitness App, tells Byrdie.
 Luckily, there are a few surefire strategies that will help you prevent any training injuries.
 If you adhere to these eight strategies, your chances of injury while training will be greatly reduced, and the effectiveness of your workouts will be exponential.

 Talk to Your Doctor

 It might sound unnecessary, but Michaels suggests putting a call into your MD prior to starting a new workout.
 “If you have any underlying health conditions or previous injuries, make sure to discuss your fitness plans with him or her to ensure no modifications are necessary,” she says.

 Properly Gear Up